1Password/scim-examples/docker/README.md

 cat /path/to/private.key | docker secret create op-tls-key -
 cat /path/to/cert.crt | docker secret create op-tls-crt -
 ```
 Open the `scim.env` in your preferred text editor and uncomment the `OP_TLS_CERT_FILE` and `OP_TLS_KEY_FILE` lines.

-Edit the `docker-compose.yml` to uncomment the scim service secret section for op-tls-key and op-tls-crt.
-Also uncomment the stack deployment section regarding the op-tls-key and op-tls-crt secrets.
+Edit the `docker-compose.yml` to uncomment the scim service secret section for `op-tls-key` and `op-tls-crt`.
+There is also a section to uncomment in the stack deployment section regarding the `op-tls-key` and `op-tls-crt` secrets.

 Perform the normal deployment commands above to either update your existing stack or create the new stack.

 ### Docker Compose manual deployment